AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

     * Non-significant knowledge.

   * The revived Original Creator must match 100% genetically if the revived Original Creator does not satisfy of having at least 10% of Original Creator's memories.

+  * The revived Original Creator must have the ability to think and interact with the environment without any external interference, except in cases for support.

   * One of the countries have laws involving replicates of "Original Identity".
 In the absence of laws for a specific country, the majority of population agreeing to replicates "Original Identity" can be a placeholder to that country's law.